 Truth be told, these are one of my FAVORITE Christmas cookies - I much prefer the delicate shortbread to all of the peanut butter and chocolate cookies that are so loved by everyone else in the family!

 This is one of my most-requested recipes, and you can make the as simple or fancy as you would like.
 I've made them with no almond glaze - and they are good that way, but if you have the time, drizzle the top with the beautiful glazed almond ribbons.
-These will stay fresh and pretty the longest if you store in a covered container with parchment paper between layers in a chilled location.
+These will stay fresh and pretty the longest if you store in a covered container with parchment paper between layers in a chilled location, and they freeze like a dream!

 So pretty!
+One bite, and you'll know why these are one of our favorite cookies!
 Hope you enjoy as much as we do!

 1 cup unsalted butter, softened to room temperature